 French drain Installation

-The French drain or foundation drain is a pipe installed at the base of the foundations and whose role is to control the level of the water table equally.
-It is therefore a drainage system channeling and evacuating water under the floor of the basement, thus protecting the structure against infiltration from a hydrostatic pressure.
-The pipe placed around the perimeter of the foundation circulates the accumulated water to a ditch or a catch basin which will then be pumped or evacuated gravitarily towards a municipal network.
+The French drain or foundation drain is a pipe installed at the base of the foundations and whose role is to control the level of the ground water equally.
+This is a drainage system that channels and discharges water under the basement floor, thus protecting the structure from water infiltration from hydrostatic pressure.
+The pipe around the perimeter of the foundation circulates the accumulated water to a ditch or catchment area that will then be pumped or evacuated by gravity to a municipal system.

 Why a French drain?

 French drain, an increasingly well-known word in the field of construction.
 Unfortunately neglected by the majority of new home builders, the drainage system is a much needed protection for your foundations.A poorly installed or crushed French drain can cause severe damage to your building as a failing drainage system causes a high moisture level in the basement.
 The appearance of mould is often the result of a defective French drain.

 Signs that your French drain needs to be replaced